stacksimplify/aws-eks-kubernetes-masterclass/01-EKS-Create-Cluster-using-eksctl/01-02-Create-EKSCluster-and-NodeGroups/README.md

 ```

-## Step-02: Associate IAM OIDC Provider to our EKS Cluster
+## Step-02: Create & Associate IAM OIDC Provider for our EKS Cluster
+- To enable and use AWS IAM roles for Kubernetes service accounts on our EKS cluster, we must create &  associate OIDC identity provider.
+- To do so using `eksctl` we can use the  below command.
-- eksctl version should 0.20.0-rc.0 or later
+- Use latest eksctl version (as on today the latest version is `0.21.0`)
 ```
 # Template
 eksctl utils associate-iam-oidc-provider \